mlcommons/ck/README.md

 setups via popular public services including GitHub and BitBucket while keeping track of all development history;

+* speed up search across all your local artifacts by JSON meta information using third-party ElasticSearch indexing service;

 * involve the community or workgroups to share realistic workloads, benchmarks, data sets, tools, predictive models and features in a unified and customizable format;